Website icon Xpert.Digital

 The world needs batteries for electromobility

-Global demand for lithium-ion batteries for electric vehicles will increase rapidly this decade.
-As the estimate shows, demand will be greatest in China - followed by the European Union and the USA.
-Many car manufacturers have committed to the goals of the Paris climate targets and are also required by law to have an ever larger proportion of their fleet powered by batteries.
-The most recent example is the EU Commission’s “Fit for 55” climate protection program.
-Car manufacturers such as Volkswagen, Daimler and BMW are responding with sometimes quite ambitious fleet targets for reducing CO2 emissions, which is likely to ensure continued high demand for batteries in the “Electric Mobility” sector in the coming years.
-The current government support measures in Europe in favor of purely battery-operated automobiles (BEVs) are further increasing the demand for batteries.
+The global need for lithium-ion batteries for electric vehicles will increase rapidly this decade.
+As the estimate shows, the demand in China will be great – followed by the European Union and the USA.
+Many carmakers have known themselves to the goals of the Paris climate goals and are also encouraged by laws to have an ever increasing proportion of their fleet driven by batteries.
+The latest example is the "Fit for 55" climate protection program of the EU Commission.
+Car manufacturers such as Volkswagen, Daimler or BMW react with sometimes quite ambitious fleet destinations to reduce CO2 emissions, which should ensure a continued high demand for batteries in the "Electric Mobility" area in the coming years.
+The current state funding measures in Europe in favor of purely battery operations automobiles (BEV) additionally increase the demand for batteries.

 More about it here: